 Smoothies are one of my favorite breakfasts.
 They’re easy to make, taste like dessert and the big bonus, healthy too!

 Since I’m always freezing fruit of all types when it’s in season or if it’s gotten ripe too quickly, I can make just about any smoothie flavor I like, any time I want.
-My favorites have got to be Chocolate Caramel Smoothie Bowl and Chocolate Blackberry Mojito.
+My favorites have got to be Caramel Coffee Smoothie and Chocolate Blackberry Smoothie.

 What’s in this Chocolate Smoothie?